-Faculty members and students who are interested in getting to know one another in an informal setting are encouraged to consider the Food For Thought program, relaunching in spring 2024.
+Faculty members and students who are interested in getting to know one another in an informal setting are encouraged to consider the Food For Thought seminar series, relaunching in spring 2024.

 How does Food For Thought work?

-Faculty and students in freshman and sophomore seminars that are participating in the Food For Thought program will meet for a meal before or after their class session in Cafe 3, Foothill, or Crossroads, up to three times during the semester.
+Faculty and students in freshman and sophomore seminars that are participating in the Food For Thought seminar series will meet for a meal before or after their class session in Cafe 3, Foothill, or Crossroads, up to three times during the semester.

 - Meet for your seminar in the late morning, then proceed to a dining commons together for lunch